thevuong/next15-filterlist/STEPS.md

 - Progressive enhancement of the search with onChange.
 Enable the spinner.
 Pay attention to the url - startTransition also batches all state updates, or keystrokes, and executes all of them once they are all done.

 We are putting state in the URL.
 Common request because the current state of the app is shareable and reloadable.
 But it can be hard to coordinate state in the url with component state - this is now a single source of truth.
 Lifting the state up - which is a well known pattern in React.
+Don't need to stress with useEffect to sync in.

 ### Make Tabs.tsx more responsive